Zero to 180 – Three Minute Magic

 Written by Charles Brent

 Pastorius would join the band by 1972, when Cochran & C.C.
-Riders had made the big move to Epic, an imprint of almighty Columbia.
-Two years prior, Cochran and company would record a pair of albums for King (with the first issued on its Bethlehem subsidiary) that would both be released in 1970.
+Riders had made the big move to almighty Columbia‘s imprint, Epic.
+Two years prior, Cochran and company had recorded a pair of albums for King (with the first issued on its Bethlehem subsidiary) that would both be released in 1970.

 Wayne Cochran & the CC Riders —